Malander/pokedex/README.md

 ## Requirements
 To view the app and to run tests you need to have **node** installed, I recommended to intall [Volta](https://volta.sh/) in order to run the same node version required by this app.

-THe node version used by this project is: `node@18.17.1`
+The node version used by this project is: `node@18.17.1`
 ## Getting started
 Follow these instructions to run the application.